mezzio/mezzio/docs/book/v2/features/router/piping.md

 This is done purposefully, to provide excellent baseline performance, and to prevent feature creep in the library.

-Expressive uses and exposes piping to users, with one addition: **middleware may be specified by service name, and zend-expressive will lazy-load the service only when the middleware is invoked**.
+Mezzio uses and exposes piping to users, with one addition: **middleware may be specified by service name, and mezzio will lazy-load the service only when the middleware is invoked**.

-In order to accomplish the lazy-loading, zend-expressive wraps the calls to fetch and dispatch the middleware inside a `Zend\Expressive\Middleware\LazyLoadingMiddleware` instance; as such, there is no overhead to utilizing service-based middleware _until it is dispatched_.
+In order to accomplish the lazy-loading, mezzio wraps the calls to fetch and dispatch the middleware inside a `Mezzio\Middleware\LazyLoadingMiddleware` instance; as such, there is no overhead to utilizing service-based middleware _until it is dispatched_.

 ## Routing